Built-in Plugin

 removeSourceBranch

-Whether to delete source branch after merge.
+Whether to delete the source branch after merging.

 ignoreAssignee

-Whether to ignore assignee
+Whether to ignore the assignee

 .

-When PR has specified assignee
+When a PR has a specified assignee

-means assigning someone to handle manually.
+is meant to assign someone to handle it manually.

 .

-Output
+Output Results

 {